Libre-TrainSim/lts-docs/docs/manual/editor/12-export-and-publish.md

 # Export and Publish

+!!! note "Docs merging note"
+    New workflow, too.
+Also let's replace the Google Form with a GH Link to a new repo in preparation for a mod portal.

+    Content and language not verified.

 So if your complete track is finished, let's export it!

 **Please save and unload all chunks in the 'World Configuration' Tab before exporting!**